-- Sec.
+Sec.
 2. Teams must start with a minimum of 9 players; the 10th position is an out in the last spot in the batting order.
 You may add the 10th player at any time during the game.
 You may not add the 11th or 12th players once the game has started.
 If, for any reason, you drop below the number of players you started with and do not have a legal sub, that position is an out.
-Teams may not drop below 9 players; if you drop below 9 players and do not have a legal sub, the game is a forfeit. - Sec.
+Teams may not drop below 9 players; if you drop below 9 players and do not have a legal sub, the game is a forfeit.

+Sec.
 3. In all programs, the Tournament Director has the option of permitting the following: On a fair fly ball hit over the fence for a home run, the batter and all base runners are credited with a score.
 The batter and any runner on base do not need to advance and touch the bases.
 They may go directly to the dugout area.
 This will eliminate any base running appeals.
-This includes the four-base award. - Sec.
-4. All playing rules not specifically covered in Rule 11 of this book shall be governed by other rules as outlined in Rules 1 through 10 of the WSL Rule Book. - Sec 5.
+This includes the four-base award.

+Sec.
+4. All playing rules not specifically covered in Rule 11 of this book shall be governed by other rules as outlined in Rules 1 through 10 of the WSL Rule Book.
+Sec 5.
 For Team Classification, Rec teams cannot have any more that 2 players classified higher than E; E teams cannot have any more than 3 players classified D; D teams cannot have any more than 3 players classified higher than C; C teams cannot have any more than 3 players classified B; B teams cannot have any players classified higher than A. Sec 6.
-National Bump Rules: - Men's B Each player on the rosters of the Men's Class B World Champions must play at the Men's B level or higher for the next year with NO Right to Appeal - Men's C Men's Class C World Champions must play at the Men's B level for the next year.
+National Bump Rules:

+Men's B - Each player on the rosters of the Men's Class B World Champions must play at the Men's B+ level or higher for the next year with NO Right to Appeal

+Men's C - Men's Class C World Champions must play at the Men's B+ level for the next 2 years with NO right to appeal.
+Runner Ups must play at the C+ level for the next year.
 Teams with 4 or more returning players, or any combination of bumped players and players from the B level will be bumped to Men's B.

-Men's D - The Top 4 finishing teams, or the top 10%, whichever is greater, of the PCB World Championships in Men's Class D will bumped to Men's C. Teams with 4 or more returning players, or any combination of bumped players and players from the C level will be bumped to Men's C.